Banda-Manjunatha/landing-page/README.md

 This project features a React-based landing page component designed with TailwindCSS for styling and responsiveness.
 The component includes various sections such as a header, main content, and feature highlights with icons and images.
 It is optimized for both desktop and mobile views.

-- Checkout the live project link - [https://uifry-landingpage.netlify.app/]
+- Checkout the live project link - https://uifry-landingpage.netlify.app/
+- Figma I have taken as reference - https://www.figma.com/design/dvc71PcUEYRKrtnZOapRtI/App-Landing-Page-Finance-Bank-Money-(Community)?node-id=0-1&t=uIdKailfmL00eqFk-1

 ## Features